Brother Babacar and Brother Maiz – Greetings

 And lastly, I read again John Zerzan, who reminds us that verbs amount to approximately half of all the words in a language; in modern English, verbs account for less than 10% of words.
 Verbs denote an action that puts us in the world, on the ground, on Dionysus’ ground.
 Nouns just name.”
 (J.M.)

 The works have been created in the framework of the artistic research and exchange project Seeds For Future Memories, a cooperation between the artist residencies Thread in Sinthian, Senegal and Villa Romana in Florence, Italy, in 2018.

 Juan Pablo Macias

-Juan Pablo Macias, born in Mexico in 1974, studied Fine Arts at the Universidad Complutense de Madrid and at the Universidad de las Americas in Mexico.
+Juan Pablo Macias, born in Mexico in 1974, studied fine arts at the Universidad Complutense de Madrid and at the Universidad de las Americas in Mexico.
 In 2005 he participated in the residency program of the Ratti Foundation in Como, Italy with Alfredo Jaar.
 Macias explores the relationship between systems of representation and affectivity and, analogously, between the knowledge system of political power and that of insurrection.
-With his actions, interventions, work on archives and editorial projects, he aims to create tensions between institutions, artistic practice and social spheres through programs that act directly with biological, social and economic bodies against flat semantics.
+With his actions, interventions, work on archives and editorial projects, he aims to create tensions between institutions, artistic practice and social spheres through programs that act directly through biological, social and economic bodies against flat semantics.